weitingwlin/r-primers/Documents/Working_with_Rstudio.md

-# R studio
+# Rstudio
+Rstudio is an integrated development environment for R. With Rstudio you can navigate through R more easily.

-Open it!
+### Open it!

 ## Console
 ### prompt `>`, command